Academic Training explained

 - The work must be commensurate with their level of education

-Pre-Completion vs. Post-Completion
+Pre-Completion vs. Post-Completion Academic Training

 A J-1 Student is eligible for Academic Training if they meet the following requirements:

-- Is in valid J-1 status
+- Student has maintained valid J-1 status throughout their program

 The Academic Training Authorization Request Form can be found on the Office of Global Services website.